If a loved one has passed away because of a road accident, we’re here to help.

-When you feel ready to speak about your experience and wish to discuss your options, you can call our experienced no win no fee lawyers for no obligation advice.
+When you feel ready to speak about your experience and wish to discuss your options, you can call our experienced no win no charge lawyers for no-obligation advice.
 If you would prefer a callback, please fill out the form below.
 The number to call is 1300 106 107.

 Are You Eligible To Claim?

 As a free advice company, we’re here to help you understand your situation and your options through such stressful times.
 This mean you can contact us to find out if you can make a claim for a deceased family member with no obligation to start a claim.

 Alternatively, if you’re not ready to discuss your experiences, we generally advise that if a family member passed away as the result of an accident or medical mistake in the last three years, then you may be able to make a claim.